-Prior to 2000, testing accommodations were not provided for students with special needs in NAEP state mathematics assessments.
+Prior to 2000, testing accommodations were not provided for SD and/or ELL students in NAEP state mathematics assessments.
 For 2000, results are displayed for both the sample in which accommodations were permitted and the sample in which they were not permitted.
 Subsequent assessment results were based on the more inclusive samples.

-Tables 9-A and 9-B display data for 4th and 8th grade students in South Dakota who were identified as SD and/or ELL, by whether they were excluded, assessed with accommodations, or assessed under standard conditions, as a percent of all 4th or 8th grade students in the state.
+Tables 9-A and 9-B display data for grades 4 and 8 grade students in South Dakota who were identified as SD and/or ELL, by whether they were excluded, assessed with accommodations, or assessed under standard conditions, as a percent of all grades 4 and 8 students in the state.